 So this makes your job easy, right?

-Unfortunately, job applicants often forget the importance of body language and tonality in our communications as humane beings:
+Unfortunately, job applicants often forget the importance of body language and tonality in our communications as human beings:

 The scope of micro-expressions, reading body language and tonality each require another blog post.
 For this post, I am going to explore what we call “subtext” – the subcommunication of the common questions people ask in interviews, and how you can respond with an answer that will maximize the likelihood of receiving an offer.

-Remember that subtext changes depending on the person interviewing you and their vibe.
-For example, a CEO’s subtext for “why did you apply for this job” could be, “prove to me quickly you’re the right person because I’m busy” and your direct managers subtext might be, “are you someone that can report to me without problems and support me and my team?”.
+Remember that subtext changes depending on the role of the person interviewing you.
+For example, a CEO’s subtext for “why did you apply for this job” could be, “prove to me quickly you’re the right person because I’m busy” and your direct manager’s subtext might be, “are you someone that can report to me without problems and support me and my team?”

-A coworkers subtext might be, “are you going to be easy to work with, or a pain in the butt?” or even “why are you applying for the role I applied for”, in which case, you have to handle the potential conflict and jealousy underneath if it becomes a barrier for you getting the offer.
+A coworker’s subtext might be, “are you going to be easy to work with, or a pain in the butt?” or even “why are you applying for the role I applied for”, in which case, you may have to handle the potential conflict and jealousy underneath if it becomes a barrier for you getting the offer.

 Therefore, be aware that subtext changes on each question depending on the person’s role, their expectations, as well as their facial expressions, tonality and body language.
-In the following examples I am going to give you the most common, likely subtexts from most managers / coworkers.
+In the following examples I am going to give you the most common subtexts from most managers / coworkers.

-Q: “What did you apply for this job?“
+Q: “Why did you apply for this job?“